donkirkby/chess-kit/docs/rules.md

 the trophy back beside the middle of the board.

 After moving a piece and resolving the prediction, the mover takes the hand of cards and picks up one of the cards from the table.
-If one of them is a checker card, pick it up.
+If one of them is an empty square card, pick it up.
 Otherwise, pick up the card that started the turn face up.

 ### Losing Eight Pieces
 When you lose pieces through capture or missed predictions, place them beside